Darrall Macqueen: History

 In September 2005 Australian company Southern Star took a majority shareholding in Darrall Macqueen.
 Southern Star, who already owned Carnival Films and Oxford Scientific Films in the UK, were then bought by Southern Cross, who in turn were purchased by Fairfax Media.
-When Endemol took over Fairfax Media in 2009 Darrall Macqueen took back full control of the company.
+When Endemol took over Fairfax Media in 2009 founders Maddy Darrall and Billy Macqueen bought the company back to be run as an independent under their shared ownership.

 At the 2006 Children's BAFTAs, Darrall Macqueen won the inaugural BAFTA for Production Company of the Year.

 In 2007, Darrall Macqueen created Bear Behaving Badly for CBBC, a 26-part slapstick sitcom for 7–11 year olds.
 From 2008 to 2010, Darrall Macqueen created and produced weekend pre-school brand The Fluffy Club for ITV and GMTV.

 In 2009, Darrall Macqueen developed a comedy animation series called Pet Squad with Irish comedian/writer Caimh McDonnell.
 In 2011, it won its first commission from CBeebies to make a pre-school series called Baby Jake.

 In 2015, Darrall Macqueen with WildBrain (known as DHX Media at the time) and CBeebies rebooted classic British children's television series Teletubbies.